DEGENERATED DISCS AND KNEE PAIN REDUCE QUALITY OF LIFE;

 (2) The old “Dem Bones” song holds true!
 Everything is related!

-degenerated knee.
+A degenerated knee may be connected to a degenerated disc.
 Back And Neck Care Center understands

 the connection and is ready to help.